khaleesicodes/Matilda/README.md

 Matilda

 ## Installation
-Currently Matilda only supports JDK Version 23 or Higher as it heavily uses the[Class File API](https://docs.oracle.com/en/java/javase/23/vm/class-file-api.html).
+Matilda uses the [Class File API](https://docs.oracle.com/en/java/javase/23/vm/class-file-api.html) which is a preview feature in JDK 23, in order to run your application with Matilda you need to enable preview..
 To use Matilda download the MatildaAgent.jar and the MatildaBootstrap.jar from the repository.

 # Usage